 The whole thing is extreme, and I think it lost a lot of viewers, but I buy into it.
 I think it’s totally the way mob mentality works to like something, cheer for it, and then either condemn it or insist it was fake to begin with.
 If the city came out and said a giant marshmallow terrorizing the city was not real, even if you saw it with your own eyes, that’s obviously the stance you’d rather believe.

 Having the team go their separate ways means you have a real sense of getting the band back together and I’m a sucker for that kind of plot.
 That doesn’t mean it’s a great plot overall or that it totally works in the way that Reitman, Aykroyd, Ramis and Co. intended it would.
 Not all of the neat ideas in Ghostbusters 2 totally mesh together.
-The slime is interesting on its own, the idea of the city having turned on the Ghostbusters, Vigo the Carpathian is a satisfactory villain but in some respects he’s kind of the least interesting about his own movie.
+The slime is interesting on its own, the idea of the city having turned on the Ghostbusters, Vigo the Carpathian is a satisfactory villain but in some respects he’s kind of the least interesting thing about his own movie.

 You can’t watch Ghostbusters 2 in the same way you watch the first, where you’re generally aware that you’re being treated to a comedy milestone.
 But it’s a satisfactory follow-up of that world with those characters, that manages to give minor players like Lewis and Janine a lot more to do and has some great set pieces.
 I don’t know how people considered it too much to see the group riding the statue of liberty into battle when the original ended with its antagonist taking the form of a hundred-foot marshmallow mascot.

-Now that there’s a new Ghostbusters in theaters, I would definitely encourage people to go back and give the sequel a second look because there’s a lot of interesting stuff in there.
+I would definitely encourage people to go back and give the sequel a second look because there’s a lot of interesting stuff in there.
 Some of it’s truly great and some of it falls flat, but that doesn’t mean the movie as a whole is anything approaching a disaster.
 Much like the slime that—occasionally—drives the plot, it just makes you feel pretty damn good, when all is said and done.